kipcole9/calendrical/README.md

     * `Calendrical.Calendar.Ethiopic`
     * `Calendrical.Calendar.Julian`

+## Example Usage

+`Date.new/4` is used to create a calendar with the default calendar being `Calendar.ISO`.
+To create a date using one of the `Calendrical` calendars simply:

+    iex> Date.new(2017,1,1,Calendrical.Calendar.Gregorian)
+    {:ok,
+     %Date{calendar: Calendrical.Calendar.Gregorian, day: 1, month: 1, year: 2017}}

+    iex> Date.new(2017,1,1,Calendrical.Calendar.Egyptian)
+    {:ok,
+     %Date{calendar: Calendrical.Calendar.Egyptian, day: 1, month: 1, year: 2017}}

+To convert a date from one calendar to another use the `Date.convert/2` or `Date.convert!/2` functions.
+For example:

+    iex> Date.convert! ~D[2016-07-01], Calendrical.Calendar.Julian
+    %Date{calendar: Calendrical.Calendar.Julian, day: 18, month: 6, year: 2016}

+Note that dates can only be converted if the calendars both have the same definition of the start of day.
+Some calendars define the start of day various as sunrise, sunset, noon and midnight.
+To convert calendars with different notions of when the day starts the time of day will need to be specified hence `DateTime.convert/2` is required.

+    iex> dt1 = %DateTime{calendar: Calendar.ISO, day: 29, hour: 23, microsecond: {0, 0},
+     minute: 0, month: 2, second: 7, std_offset: 0, time_zone: "America/Manaus",
+     utc_offset: -14400, year: 2000, zone_abbr: "AMT"}

+    iex> DateTime.convert(dt1, Calendrical.Calendar.Julian)
+    {:ok,
+     %DateTime{calendar: Calendrical.Calendar.Julian, day: 16, hour: 23, microsecond: {0, 6},
+      minute: 0, month: 2, second: 7, std_offset: 0, time_zone: "America/Manaus",
+      utc_offset: -14400, year: 2000, zone_abbr: "AMT"}}

 ## Roadmap

   - [ ] Date and time formatting which will be done in a locale sensitive way through the [ex_cldr](https://hex.pm/packages/ex_cldr) package after it is updated to provide that support.
 Expected in July 2017.